88 (number): In neo-Nazism

 Neo-Nazis use the number 88 as an abbreviation for the Nazi salute Heil Hitler.
-The letter H is eighth in the alphabet, whereby 88 becomes HH.
+The letter H is eighth in many European Latin alphabets, whereby 88 becomes HH.

 Often, this number is associated with the number 14, e.g. 14/88, 14-88, or 1488; this number symbolizes the Fourteen Words coined by David Lane, a prominent white supremacist.
 Example uses of 88 include the song "88 Rock 'n' Roll Band" by Landser, and the organizations Column 88 and Unit 88.

-The number is banned on Austrian license plates due to its association with "Heil Hitler [and] where H comes in the alphabet".